Pints, Pounds, & Pâté

 Beach Flip Flops

 First of all, if your touring strategy is anything like mine, you can expect to do A LOT OF WALKING, and to take as many as 20,000 steps per day while exploring Europe.
 Comfortable shoes, especially comfortable walking shoes, are the most important item to bring with you to Europe.
+I always bring a clean, low-profile sneaker like these.
 If you take nothing else away from this post, please select your comfortable walking shoes today and start breaking them in.
 In addition to comfort, while European cities are no more dirty than American ones (in fact, likely the opposite), you do not want to have filthy feet throughout your trip.

 You will never see a European woman in cheap, plastic beach flip flops.
 If you'll be visiting a beach resort, I'd pack nice sandals.
 Even in summer, many nicer restaurants and even some theaters will have dress codes that prohibit certain types of attire, including flip flops.